2025 D.C. Fly-In: One Region. One Voice.

 Hotel Accommodations

-The Allegheny Conference has secured a limited block of rooms at the Courtyard Washington Capitol Hill/Navy Yard located at 140 L St SE, Washington, DC 20003.
+Courtyard Washington Capitol Hill/Navy Yard located at 140 L St SE, Washington, DC 20003

-Reserve your room ($269++ per night) by August 17.
-Call (202) 479-0027 ext.
-1 or click here to book online.
-If you call, be sure to mention the Allegheny Conference on Community Development to secure the special rate.
+Reserve your room ($449++ per night) by calling the hotel’s sales manager Mina Amani at (202) 448-2088.
+You can also send an email to Mina at mina.amani@capitolhillhotel-dc.com.
+Be sure to mention the Allegheny Conference on Community Development to secure this special rate.

 For questions about this event, please contact Kristen Turner, events director, at events@alleghenyconference.org